Top

 Cad Cam Dentistry

 The technology enables the dentist to make dental digital impressions through digital scanners and use 3-D printing to make molds.
-Cad Cam in the dentistry process is fast, hygienic, and eco-friendly compared to traditional dental practice methods.
+Cad Cam in dentistry is fast, hygienic, and eco-friendly compared to traditional dental practice methods.

 What is Cad Cam Dentistry